cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry.html.md

 ~~~

-Once the client object is created, it can be used in the same fashion as before.
+Once the client object is created, it can be used in the same fashion as
+before.

-## <a id='organisations'></a>Organisations ##
+## <a id='organizations'></a>Organizations ##

 An account will always belong to at least one organization.
-Inspect the organizations using the client class;
+Inspect the organizations using the client class:

 ~~~ruby